owlchester/kanka-docs/docs/source/features/permissions.md

 ## Element permissions

 Elements attached to entities have another permission concept.
-Instead of a complex setup, they have a Visibility dropdown.
+Instead of a complex setup, they have a [Visibility dropdown](/advanced/visibility).

-Here is a quick run down of what each of the permissions do.

-* **Admin**: Only available to members of the campaign's admin role, this makes the element only visible to other admins.
-* **Self**: Only available when creating an element, this makes the element only available to you.
-This means you can hide information from admins.
-Elements with this visibility don't show up when impersonating a user.
-* **Self + Admin**: This element is only available to you and members of the campaign's admin role.
-For example, if you as a player want to share something with the admin, but not the other players.
-* **Members**: Comes into play if the campaign is public.
-This element will only be available to all members of your campaign, and not the public role.
-* **All**: This element is visible to all.

 ## Related